BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

    - log
 ```

-There are many columns in Table {numref}`table:compare_00`  so let us detail their meaning one by one:
+There are many columns in {numref}`table:compare_00`  so let us detail their meaning one by one:

 1. The first column is the index which lists the names of the models
     taken from the keys of the dictionary passed to `az.compare(.)`.